lukasroegner/homebridge-philips-hue-sync-box/README.md

 **tvAccessoryType** (optional): Type of icon that the Apple Home app should show.
 Possible values are `tv`, `settopbox`, `tvstick` or `audioreceiver`.
 Defaults to `tv`.

+**tvAccessoryLightbulb** (optional): Enables an integrated lightbulb for the TV Accessory for switching the inputs.
+Defaults to `false`.

 **modeTvAccessory** (optional): Enables a TV Accessory for switching the modes (`video`, `music`, `game`) of the Sync Box.
 Defaults to `false`.

 **modeTvAccessoryType** (optional): Type of icon that the Apple Home app should show.
 Possible values are `tv`, `settopbox`, `tvstick` or `audioreceiver`.
 Defaults to `tv`.

+**modeTvAccessoryLightbulb** (optional): Enables an integrated lightbulb for the TV Accessory for switching the modes.
+Defaults to `false`.

 **intensityTvAccessory** (optional): Enables a TV Accessory for switching the intensity (`subtle`, `moderate`, `high`, `intense`) of the Sync Box.
 Defaults to `false`.

 **intensityTvAccessoryType** (optional): Type of icon that the Apple Home app should show.
 Possible values are `tv`, `settopbox`, `tvstick` or `audioreceiver`.
 Defaults to `tv`.

+**intensityTvAccessoryLightbulb** (optional): Enables an integrated lightbulb for the  TV Accessory for switching the intensity.
+Defaults to `false`.

 **isApiEnabled** (optional): Enables an HTTP API for controlling the Sync Box.
 Defaults to `false`.
 See **API** for more information.